 - Through a bequest by including RBHS Foundation in your will or trust.

 - Through life insurance by assignment of “no longer needed” insurance policies or a new one naming RBHS Foundation as the beneficiary.

 - By naming RBHS Foundation as the final beneficiary of your retirement plan.

 - Call us or mail your donation to:

 13010 Paseo Lucido

 San Diego, CA 92128-4478

 Federal Tax ID#: 33-0427423

-All RBHS Foundation board members are expected to attend monthly board meetings.
+All RBHS Foundation members are expected to attend monthly meetings.
 Everyone needs to volunteer as an executive board member at some point.
 Since we are a fundraising organization, all members are expected to help organize, provide support, and help execute these events.
 We serve as a “hub” to organize the events at top level with each club or group that participates in the event providing their own volunteers to raise their own money.
 We do not require a financial contribution to be a board member.
 We are more interested in your time, resources, and commitment toward our efforts to raise as much money as possible for RBHS programs.